k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 Note that new System DB type, such as Oracle, MySql, etc. can be easly introduced to the product, with a small development effort, based on the Customer's needs.

-Fabric creates several keyspaces or schemas (in case of Sqlite or PostgreSQL) for its operation, each one starts with the **k2** prefix.
+Fabric creates several keyspaces or schemas (in case of Sqlite or PostgreSQL) for its operation, where each starts with the **k2** prefix.

 Each deployed LU creates an additional **k2view_[LU Name]** keyspace or schema.
 For example: **k2view_customer**.